 In trcConfig.h set

 TRC_CFG_HARDWARE_PORTto the architecture used.
-For some hardware ports an
+For some hardware ports you need to

-#includeof the processors header file needs to be done by replacing the row
+#includethe processor header file by replacing the row

 In trcKernelPortConfig.h set